 • Event-Specific Intentions

-Some people feel that it’s more effective to focus on a single intention at a time, while some enjoy setting multiple, compatible intentions for different areas, times, and events.
-Feel free to use your intention journal in a way that works best for you.
+Some feel that it’s more effective to focus on a single intention at a time, while others enjoy setting multiple, compatible intentions for different areas, times, and events.

 Disclaimer: Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.Always speak to your practitioner before embarking on any new alternative treatments.
 If you have concerns about any medical matters, you should always consult your healthcare provider without delay.We thank you for taking full responsibility for your own health and wellbeing in life. ☺